-Canadian Thanksgiving falls on the second Monday in October, and that means it lands at the very heart of fall in Vancouver.
-While there aren't a lot of huge Thanksgiving events in the city, though there are often great meal deals for dining out on the big day, it's still a special time to get together with friends and family.
+Canadian Thanksgiving falls on the second Monday in October, which means the holiday is at the very heart of fall in Vancouver.
+While there aren't a lot of huge Thanksgiving events in the city, it's still a special time to get together with friends and family.
 To get in the spirit of the season, head out to a pumpkin patch just outside of the city at the University of British Columbia, Langley, or Abbotsford.